emacsattic/org-lookup-dnd/README.md

 the entries it indexed.

 ## WHAT'S NEXT
-- It currently only works to pdfs that are nice enough to have everything interesting in the index.
+- [ ] It currently only works to pdfs that are nice enough to have everything interesting in the index.
 I'd like to find an elegant way to index things semiautomatically.
 For example, the players handbook has "Feats" as an entry in the table of contents, but not the individual feat names.
 For now, you'd have to put that in the org-lookup-dnd-extra-index table.
+- [x] A hash table would have faster lookup than a list
-- If you have multiple entries with the same name, you can't currently tell which comes from which source.
+- [x] If you have multiple entries with the same name, you can't currently tell which comes from which source.
 Currently it inserts all of them after another.

 ## LICENCE